ajavierfc/ed2klink/README.md

 * INSTALL *

-Extract biterror.zip and install as a regular extension.
+Download as zip and install as a regular extension.